 The Chapter has been working in conjunction with the Roanoke Valley Preservation Foundation to bring this project to fruition.
 It is a large project, to say the least and will require many dollars to bring this building back to life.

-Plans are to restore the building to its appearance as built in 1909.
+The building has been restored to its appearance as built in 1909.
 The smaller baggage and express building will be used as a museum to memorialize the Virginian Railway and honor its employees.
-Through online access it will make the archival collection of the Roanoke Chapter NRHS and others available to the public.
-It will also provide a comfort station for those using the adjacent Mill Mountain Greenway.
 The passenger station building will be leased to a commercial tenant to provide an income stream to sustain future operations of both buildings.

 For more information on the Virginian and the station itself, go to our Virginian History page.